ExploringArtInt/e210/docs/vision.md

   - Roles
     - OAuth integration
     - A role has a set of Intents

+- Flow
+  - FSM (Started, Completed, Cancelled, Saved, Resume, Reset)

 - Intent
+  - Pattern: Entity to Intent Orchestrator (E2I0) pattern
+    - Similar patterns: Command, Command Query Responsibility Segregration (CQRS), Backend for Frontend (BFF)
+    - Similar Frameworks: Flux (machine learning written in Julia)
+  - How it works:
+    - User indictes their Intent in the front-end
+      - Menus in a GUI, Text input in a SMS or Chat
+    - Back-end verifies the User has the authority to perform that Intent
+    - Back-end makes request to front-end to gather Intent Entities required to perform that Intent
+      - Intent Entities
+        - Only exist on the back-end
+        - Entity Inputs are gathered in the front-end
+        - Both front-end and back-end confirm Entity Inputs meet Constraints before Intent Entity is updated with Entity Input value
+      - Simple UX Contract
+        - In a Card display a Flow
+        - A Flow has one or more Steps
+        - A Step has a GUI Form with one or more Entity Inputs
+        - An Entity Input has
+          - None or one Info Section
+          - A GUI Input Elements (e.g., Text, Checkbox)
+          - Zero or many Constraints

   - Business Process
     - An intent has one and only one Business Process or can an Intent belong to many Business Process?
   - Set of Sub-intents